 Most "plumbing" bodies have pins with the NAC property.
 For this reason, the Compiler processes all of the "plumbing" bodies first in order to determine the assertions of the unnamed signals in the design.
-If the assertion of a signal cannot be determined, the Compiler generates an error message.
+If an unnamed signal is connected to pins of conflicting assertions, the Compiler generates an error message.